paritytech/egts/README.md

---ignore            # name of ignore file -- relative to dir --import-map        # name of deno import map file -- relative to cwd --output            # name of file to output test results to -- relative to cwd --reload-url        # url that is passed to the -r flag in deno run
+--ignore            # name of ignore file -- relative to dir --import-map        # name of deno import map file -- relative to cwd --output            # name of file to output test results to -- relative to cwd --reload            # passed through to deno
 ```